polymonyrks/poppyS/README.md

 |  x  | decoloring of some pharases |
 |  dd  | decoloring of all pharases |
 |  :w Enter  | save coloring setting |
-### Mouse
+## Mouse
 Click some words, then some phrases are colored.
 This coloring is toggled.
 Click the same word multiple times.
-## License
+# License
-(see also LISENCE file included with Haskell source.)
+(see also LICENSE file included with Haskell source.)
 Based on BSD3.
 For personal use and/or educational purpose use are O.K.

 I also have some patent applications relating to this source files and technology used there.
-If you comply with the LISENSE Terms, then I never assert the mentioned usage in LICENSE Terms by such intellectual properties.
+If you comply with the LICENSE Terms, then I never assert the mentioned usage in LICENSE Terms by such intellectual properties.

 If you interested in commercial use, then please contact me.
   * Functional Toy Manufactureing (Japanese Homepage) (https://www.polymony.net)